VersesTech/vbgs/README.md

 Note: There is a dependency conflict between the torch cuda version and the jax cuda version.
 To use the renderer from the [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting), please create a separate virtual environment and install this as instructed.
 Then install the `cpu` version of this repository and run the scripts for rendering within this environment.

+## Getting the Data

+The image experiments pull the imagenet dataset using [Huggingface datasets](https://huggingface.co/docs/datasets/en/index) directly in the train script.

+For the 3D objects, the Blender dataset can be downloaded using [nerfstudio](https://docs.nerf.studio/quickstart/existing_dataset.html) and set the path accordingly in `scripts/config/blender.yaml`.

 ## Model Training

 The scripts for training can be found in the `scripts` folder.
 [Hydra](hydra.cc) is used for configuring the parameters, and each script has an accompanying config file in `scripts/configs`.